Soulute/SWTG/SWTG-BoosterPackMaker/ReadMe.md

-!!!GITHUB NOTICES!!!
+#GITHUB NOTICES
 1. distro.zip needs to be unpacked to function
 2. To save on space, only example card images remain in the resources directory.
 To get the complete resources, go to https://www.starwarsthegathering.com/play.html
-!!!END GITHUB NOTICE!!!
+#END GITHUB NOTICE

 SWTG-PackGenerator